Blog

 The validator is explicitly designed for automation:

-• Exit code 0: validation passed
+0: validation passed - Exit code

-• No human interpretation required
+1: validation failed - No human interpretation required

 Example: